“JUstin bunting is a magician … He’s creating a great community … and it’s inspiring to see.” (2019)

-- Ivan Trevino, composer
+- Ivan Trevino, composer/percussionist

 Justin earned the Doctor of Musical Arts degree in Performance and a Post-Baccalaureate Certificate in Music Theory from The University of North Carolina at Greensboro, as well as a Master of Music in Percussion Performance from Belmont University and a Bachelor of Music in Percussion Performance from The Ohio State University.
 He has studied with acclaimed percussionists Eric Willie, Neeraj Mehta, Kristopher Keeton, Christopher Norton, Susan Powell, and Joseph Krygier as well as drum set and world percussion with Chester Thompson and Todd London, respectively.

 Dr. Bunting is an artist/endorser of Zildjian cymbals, Vic Firth sticks and mallets, Grover Pro Percussion products, and is a member of the D'Addario/Evans Education Collective.